A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer: Results

 The discrete simulation results are shown as black bars while the MSBM results are shown as red lines.
 Similarly to the channel-flow case (see section~\ref{sec:temp}), overall, we observe good agreement between the results predicted by the mesoscale and continuum model, especially near the wall where both predict roughly the same CFL thickness steady-state value: the continuum simulation predicts a value of $\delta_{CFL}\approx 1.36 \mu$m, while the discrete simulation gives a value of $\delta_{CFL}\approx 1.41 \mu$m.
 At the beginning of the simulations ($t=0.008$ s), we see that both the continuum and the discrete results predict a semi-uniform hematocrit near the centerline, and while and the discrete simulations show that the flow is not yet cell-depleted near the tube walls, the MSBM simulations predict a very thin CFL.
-At $t=0.11$ s, we start to observe the formation of the CFL for both cases, though the hematocrit seems to remain fairly constant in the discrete simulations, while the MSBM starts to predict the migration of RBCs towards the centerline.
-At times $t=0.27$s $t=0.53$ s, we observe a better match in our results across the tube except near the centerline, where the cellular blood flow simulations predict a decrease of the hematocrit.
+At $t=0.11$ s, we start to observe the formation of the CFL for both cases, though the hematocrit seems to remain fairly constant in the discrete simulations, while the MSBM starts to predict more migration of RBCs towards the centerline.
+At times $t=0.27\sim0.53$ s, we observe a overall good match in our results across the tube except near the centerline, where the cellular blood flow simulations still lag behind in catching up the hematocrit level predicted by the MSBM.

 Once a steady state has been reached, we see that both methodologies predict roughly the same value of hematocrit at the centerline, but the maximum hematocrit value predicted by the discrete simulations is not seen at the centerline.
-The decreasing hematocrit towards the centerline, which is not seen in channel flows (see figure~\ref{fig:msbmdisctemp}), could be due to the fact that our multiscale blood flow solver considers the deformability of the RBCs.
+The decreasing hematocrit towards the centerline, which is not seen in channel flows (see figure~\ref{fig:msbmdisctemp}), could be due to the finite size effect of RBCs in the discrete simulation prevents the RBCs from occupying the centerline space.

-The temporal evolution of the CFL thickness predicted by the MSBM is also illustrated in figure~\ref{fig:cflvstime}, where it can be seen that a cell-depleted region forms since the beginning of the flow and increases its size very fast when $t < 0.1$ s, and then it reached a maximum value around $t \approx 0.2$ s.
-After this, the CFL thickness decreases until it reaches its steady-state value around $t \approx 0.25$ s, which is approximately equal to the time where the CFL thickness value begins to plateau in the cellular blood flow simulation ($t \approx 0.27$ s).
+The temporal evolution of the CFL thickness predicted by the MSBM is also illustrated in figure~\ref{fig:cflvstime} (see red solid line), where it can be seen that a cell-depleted region forms since the beginning of the flow and increases its size very fast when $t < 0.1$ s, and then reaches equilibrium around $t \approx 0.2$ s.
+The CFL evolution predicted by MSBM quantitatively match well with the cellular blood simulations (black solid symbols).